RadiantLabs/modeling-api-docs/docs/source/api.rst

 ~~~~~~

 The attic is entered in ``...building.enclosure.attics``.
 Currently, this array must contain exactly 1 attic object.
 If there is no attic present in house, set ``area`` to 0.
-See note about `single objects and arrays`_ for more information.
+See note about `objects and arrays`_ for more information.

 =================================  =======  ================  ==============  ========  ==================  ==============================================
 Property                           Type     Units             Constraints     Required  Default             Notes